roquemike/CS50X-Final-Project/project/readme.md

 A Favourites tab will appear with all the PECS tagged as favourite.<br />
 If there are no images tagged in Favourites, this tab will not be shown.<br />
 </details>

+## Audio
+Clicking on each of the PECS will play the audio of the PECS description.<br />
+In the First..Then Strip, clicking on each of the boxes in the Strip will read that Box's sentence structure.. <br />
+i.e. Clicking the First Box will read "First,.." followed by the PECS description, if filled. <br />
+Clicking on the Read icon which will read the whole sentence structure for both the I want and the First..Then strips.<br />

 # Project Resources